amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 where _EXEC_ is the Executive where this cache driver is running, one of *EA*, *EU*, *JAO* or *NA*; _LCACHE_ is the absolute pathname of the local cache directory; *EACACHE* is the `rsync` location of the EA cache directory,  _username@host:dir_ (or simply _dir_);  *EUCACHE* for the EU cache dir and *NACACHE* for the NA cache directory.
 For instance:
 `./replicated-cache.py -e JAO -lc /tmp/local -euc /tmp/EU`

-It expects the body of the request to be a JSON document:
+It listens for message sent to _cached.EXEC_ and expects the body of the request to be a JSON document:
 ```
   {
     "fileType":"weblog",